hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-1.md

 ![Figure 8: Modeling an error message with an argument](/img/fig8-registredesmessagesdebase.png "Figure 8: Modeling an error message with an argument")

-## Self-sufficient model
+## Self-describing model

-Redfish® is considered "self-sufficient" because all (or almost) of the information regarding data modeling, operations and possible actions is documented and programmatically accessible.
+Redfish® is considered "self-describing" because the information regarding data modeling, operations and possible actions is documented and programmatically accessible.
 Client programmers no longer have to consult paper specifications before implementing them.
 They can transfer this task to their code in order to ensure a certain portability in time and space.

+The benefits of this "hypermedia API" concept are explained in this <a href="https://hpe-dev-portal.netlify.app/admin/#/collections/blog/entries/why-is-redfish%C2%AE-different-from-other-rest-apis-part-1?ref=workflow" target="_blank">blog post</a>

 ### Accessing Schemas and registries